ATIM-MONICA/BookManagementProject/README.md

 ##Book Management System
 Overview
 The Book Management System is a web application that allows users to manage their book collection.
 Users can add, edit, delete, and search for books, categorizing them into "Favorite," "Read," and "Unread."
-The application uses local storage to persist data across sessions.

 #Features
 Add Books: Users can add new books with details such as title, author, and category.
 Edit Books: Users can edit the details of existing books.